polar-app/polar-app/content/blog/2021-02-08-Review-The-15-Best-Anki-Add-Ons-To-Boost-Your-College-Performance-In-2021.md

 ### 3.  <a href="https://ankiweb.net/shared/info/1612375712" target="_blank">Full Screen Toggles</a>

 College studies require a high amount of focus.
-There are so many new terms coming in, and you wouldn't want to entertain any distractions as you try to get through them.
+There are so many new terms and ideas to take in, you wouldn't want to face any distractions as you try to get through them.

-This add-on does what it says — it adds F11 key binding so that you can toggle full screen on Anki.
+This add-on does what it says — it adds F11 key binding so that you can toggle full screen.
 You can also find this feature in the Tools menu.
 With this add-on at hand, you can cast all the distractions aside.

 <img class="img-fluid" src="https://i.imgur.com/tmim2FQ.png">